yitingHH-bit/Open_Duck_Mini_Runtime/README.md

 # 🦆 Open Duck Mini Runtime

 This repository contains the **Open Duck Mini Runtime** — a lightweight and modular runtime environment for small-scale biped/quadruped robot control and reinforcement learning deployment.
+Currently, the project is about 90% complete and under active development.

 ---

 # 🦆  student project/replica  project (studying savonia UAS )

 | Role | Name | Responsibility |